-Past Department Commander Hale of Massachusetts: Commander-in-Chief, the local Radio Station, WHAM, which has a 50,000 watt carrying power on the radio has been so impressed with the successful efforts of the Department Radio Committee of Massachusetts in the spreading of the cause of patriotism that it invited a group of us the spreading of the cause of partitions that it invited a group of us to put on two programs, one Tuesday and the other last evening.
+Past Department Commander Hale of Massachusetts: Commander-in-Chief, the local Radio Station, WHAM, which has a 50,000 watt carrying power on the radio has been so impressed with the successful efforts of the Department Radio Committee of Massachusetts in the spreading of the cause of patriotism that it invited a group of us to put on two programs, one Tuesday and the other last evening.
 Past Commander-in-Chief Homan, Past Senior Vice Commander-in-Chief Kirchgassner, National Patriotic Instructor Addison A. Quinn, Past Senior Vice Commander-in-Chief Charles C. Nason of Maine, and myself participated and in that way some of the folks back home know something of what has occurred during these most delightful Encampment days.